thelfer/MFrontGallery/docs/papers/joss/paper.md

 In summary, the project provides:

 - A [`CMake`](https://cmake.org) infrastructure that can be replicated in (academic or industrial) derived projects, which allows for:
   - compiling `MFront` sources using all supported interfaces.
   - executing unit tests based on `MTest` which generate `XML` result files conforming to the `JUnit` standard, compatible with continuous integration platforms such as [jenkins](https://www.jenkins.io/).
   - generating documentation associated with the stored implementations.
 - A documentation of best practices for handling material knowledge implemented with `MFront`, such as use of consistent unit systems, bound-aware physical quantities, consistent tangent operators, and others.
 - A set of high-quality `MFront` implementations.
+Those implementations are not discussed in this paper which is thus focused on the two previous points.

 This paper aims to describe the `MFrontGallery` project and is organized as follows:

 Section \ref{sec:mfm:introduction:statement_of_need} discusses the necessity for a new approach to material knowledge management, particularly